RocketManRC/JS8Assistant/README.md

 ALL.TXT and js8call.log files.
 This will only work well if you have not enabled directed messages without sending call signs in JS8Call's preferences.

-To run this utility first make sure you have edited config.js to include your call sign.

-Then use the command line:

-$ node findqsos.js

-You should only really run this once to get started but if you need to run it again you should back up your qsodata folder (it's location is printed out on the terminal when you run JS8Assistant).
+To run this utility select the 'Find QSOs' menu item.
+At the moment there is no progress dialog for this and it could take a few minutes to complete  with the application appearing frozen if you have made a lot of QSOs.

+This is only meant to be run once and will be disabled once the QSO data directory is created.
+In order to run it again the data folder must be deleted or moved.

+The location of the QSO data folder is shown on the preferences dialog Info display.

 # User Interface